The INTERACT Program

 Is increased exposure to active transportation infrastructure associated with greater use of active transportation?

 Are changes in exposure to active transportation infrastructure associated with more physical activity, transport-related and overall?

-How are constructs of social participation and well-being conceptualized?
-Viewpoints of citizens, stakeholders, and researchers.
+How are constructs of social participation and well-being conceptualized by citizens, stakeholders, and researchers?

 Do perceptions of urban form changes differ by gender and socio-economic status?

-What are participants’ experience of place as it pertains to physical activity, social participation, and well-being?
+What are participants’ experiences of place as they pertain to physical activity, social participation, and well-being?